rusefi/rusefi_documentation/oem_docs/Bmw/2003_7_Series_e65/readme.md

 Power +12v: #4 #51

 The larger chip inside 7506280 says 30429, obviously google knows nothing about this 30429.
+But it's probably CJ830.

 SAK-C505